Rising Tide: Summary

 Note: Rising Tide was undertaken in order to alert the Canadian public and federal, provincial and territorial politicians of the need for policies and approaches to address the looming dementia crisis.
 In the reports, you will find four suggested interventions.
 They are not meant to be definitive but to serve as illustrations of how the base case can be used to inform and shape policy in this field.
 The 5 recommendations in the report were developed through a comprehensive process of consultations with subject experts and stakeholders.
 The underlying message is that we must act now and that change is possible.

-Rising Tide also makes five recommendations that would make up the components of a comprehensive national dementia plan.
+Rising Tide also makes five recommendations that would make up the components of a comprehensive National Dementia Strategy.
 They include:

 - An accelerated investment in all areas of dementia research.